Degeyter Law Firm- Disability Help Houston

 The Social Security practice lends itself to two different business models.
 Some Social Security firms take the position that they will take almost all cases and just see what sticks and rely on a volume practice to be profitable.
 They accept that losing many cases as the cost of doing business.
 Degeyter Law does not follow that business model.
 We only take cases we believe we can win, and intentionally keep our case load low in order to be able to devote as much attention as needed to every case.
 Does that mean we sometimes turn away cases that win?
 Yes.
 It also means that we win cases that are marginal because we have the time and energy to develop the case properly rather than a high volume cookie cutter approach.
 Most of the Social Security attorneys are competent.
 The quality of representation at the hearings is going to be high regardless of who you choose to represent you.
 The difference between winning and losing is in the case development.
 That’s where Degeyter Law is the better choice compared to the high volume cookie cutter practices.

-Once you’ve completed both steps, someone from our office will get in contact with you.
+First, Schedule a free consultation by calling us at (713) 485-0610.
 They will listen with care to your situation and evaluate whether they can be of assistance.
 For disability you have to meet technical requirements and medical requirements.
 We start by screening for the technical requirements.
 It’s inherently unfair to someone to explore their medical condition only to find out after the fact that they are technically ineligible and the judge won’t even look at their health condition.
 If you are technically eligible, we will assess whether or not we think we can win your case.
 If we think we can, then we will ask you questions so that we can file your application for you.
 When the call is completed, we will send you paperwork electronically for you to sign on a smart phone or computer so that we can begin representing you.
 This paperwork can be signed with a finger on your cell phone so there’s no need to worry about mailing the paperwork back to us.
 (EXCEPTION: If you are only eligible for Supplemental Security Income then the law does not allow us to file your claim)

 Never.
 Social Security does not have an attorney present.
 The judge acts as both the decision maker and the representative for Social Security.
 While this may seem unfair as the judge both participates in the process and makes the decision most judges are fair and simply wanting to get the information needed to make the decision.
 All hearings have a jobs expert, known as a vocational expert, testify as to whether jobs are available to a person with the limitations the judge thinks are present.
 The vocational expert does not get to question you.